-Rebecca Boon has been litigating securities fraud and shareholder rights actions for over a decade, recovering more than $1.5 billion dollars for the firm’s institutional investor clients.
-Her work at the firm expands beyond litigation as she has advanced equality in the workplace by co-founding the Beyond #MeToo working group and leading landmark recoveries that have resulted in not only hundreds of millions of dollars back to investors but also important social change among industries.
+Rebecca Boon has been litigating securities fraud and shareholder rights actions for fifteen years, recovering billions of dollars for the firm’s institutional investor clients.
+Rebecca has advanced equality in the workplace by co-founding the Beyond #MeToo working group and leading landmark recoveries that have resulted in important social change among industries.

-In recognition of her achievements, she has been named a "Rising Star" by Law360, a "Rising Star of the Plaintiffs Bar" by The National Law Journal, a "Young Lawyer of the Year" by The American Lawyer, and is included in both the Super Lawyers publication of leading practitioners by Thomson Reuters as a "Rising Star" and the “500 Leading Plaintiff Financial Lawyer" list by Lawdragon.
-Rebecca was also named to Benchmark Litigation's "40 and Under Hot List" for 2021 and 2020.
+In recognition of her achievements, she has been named a "Rising Star" by Law360, a "Rising Star of the Plaintiffs Bar" by The National Law Journal, and a "Young Lawyer of the Year" by The American Lawyer.
+Rebecca is recognized as a “Next Generation Partner” by The Legal 500 and described as “a key player in MeToo cases.”
+She has been included in the Super Lawyers publication of leading practitioners by Thomson Reuters as a "Rising Star," as well Lawdragon’s lists of the “500 Leading Lawyers in America” and the “500 Leading Plaintiff Financial Lawyers.”
+Rebecca has also been recognized as a "Future Star" by Benchmark Litigation and named multiple times over to the publication's "40 and Under Hot List.”

 Rebecca is also a Fellow of the American Bar Foundation (ABF), a global honorary society of attorneys, judges, law faculty, and legal scholars whose public and private careers have demonstrated outstanding dedication to the highest principles of the legal profession.
 This exclusive invitation-only membership is limited to 1% of licensed attorneys.

 Rebecca sits on the board of The Feminist Institute, a not-for-profit organization dedicated to collecting, digitizing and sharing feminist history.
 She is also a member of the Federal Bar Council’s Program Committee.